Boris Johnson pledges to ‘address underlying culture’ of lockdown parties to save job

 So far, six Tory MPs have publicly called on the prime minister to resign over the scandal, with others telling him he needs to up his game and reverse the polling slide.
 Yet more have warned that their inboxes are overflowing with emails from constituents who are livid at the revelations.

 In order to trigger a leadership contest, 54 of Mr Johnson’s MPs must submit letters in private to Sir Graham Brady, the chair of the 1922 Committee.
+So far, three have said publicly that they have written to Sir Graham – Sir Roger Gale, the MP for Thanet North; Douglas Ross, the leader of the Scottish Conservatives; and Andrew Bridgen, the member for North West Leicestershire – though it is rumoured that as many as 20 MPs may have done so.

 The prime minister is said to be taking action to try to bring his party back onside.